 Once we have the basic form locked in, we move to the next phase of 3D Modelling

 3D Detailed Modelling and Component Assembly

-Detailed modelling is the phase wherein we create true scale model with exact fittings, component assembly as per the final market selling product.
+Detailed modelling is the phase wherein we create a true scale model with exact fittings, component assembly as per the final market selling product.

-We also consider mold feasibility parameters such as Draft lines, undercut analysis, Parting position, Thickness uniformity while material filling, Gate design for mold, Core Cavity feasibility etc.
+We also consider mold feasibility parameters such as Draft lines, undercut analysis, Parting position, Thickness uniformity while material filling, Gate design for mold, Core Cavity feasibility, etc.